Document 72 Hours backdrop

 Season 12 Ratings Summary

-"Winter Sweet Potato Shop: Beyond the Warmth" is the best rated episode of "Document 72 Hours" season 12.
+"Warming Body and Heart at a Yakiimo Shop" is the best rated episode of "Document 72 Hours" season 12.
 It scored /10 based on 0 votes.
 Directed by Unknown and written by Unknown, it aired on 1/22/2021.
-This episode is rated 0.0 points higher than the second-best, "Kitakyushu: A Market with 100 Years of Humanity".
+This episode is rated 0.0 points higher than the second-best, "Tanga: The Market With a Big Heart".